jbs022/interactive-photo-gallery/README.md

 # interactive-photo-gallery
- Treehouse Techdegree Project 5 - Interactive Photo Gallery
+ Interactive Photo Gallery - Techdegree Project 5

  This project was tested on the following internet browsers to make sure all features worked properly: